axelvaldez/radical-companies/_posts/radical-model/2022-09-29-fiat-dictatorships.markdown

  <div class="_citation">
   <p>1790: The Philadelphia Stock Exchange is formed, helping spur the developmentt of the U.S.&rsquo; financial sectors and the country&rsquo;s expansion west.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
- <p>It was a community of people with accummulated capital to invest, but note that its first priority was to help  &ldquo;the U.S.&rsquo; financial sectors.&rdquo;<p>
+ <p>It was a community of people with accumulated capital to invest, but note that its first priority was to help  &ldquo;the U.S.&rsquo; financial sectors.&rdquo;<p>
- <p>The &ldquo;all men are created equal&rdquo; US Constitution was written and signed by slavers, but, thankfully, the US Constituion was aspirational and its interpretation has progressed since, though not without a fight.</p>
+ <p>The &ldquo;all men are created equal&rdquo; US Constitution was written and signed by slavers, but, thankfully, the US Constitution was aspirational and its interpretation has progressed since, though not without a fight.</p>
  <p>On the other hand, the stock market got stuck and it went backwards.
 It went from being a pricing machine to a gambling table, with ruthless competition and predatory practices.
 All of this has corrupted its growth.</p>

 <h1>Oh, the Irony</h1>
  <p>It is noteworthy that non-<span class="_paradigm">Fiat</span>, <span class="_paradigm">Radical</span>, companies will be incubated <em>inside</em> <span class="_paradigm">Fiat</span> businesses.
 This, we hope, will transform the <span class="_paradigm">Fiat</span> system itself.
 As people learn what is like to be a co-owner, our hope is that they will take it to other <span class="_paradigm">Fiat</span> institutions, like School Boards and their local governments.</p>
- <p>It is worth notiing that non-<span class="_paradigm">Fiat</span> companies are better at growth than <span class="_paradigm">Fiat</span> businesses.
+ <p>It is worth noting that non-<span class="_paradigm">Fiat</span> companies are better at growth than <span class="_paradigm">Fiat</span> businesses.
 It&rsquo;s just that <em>the growth</em> doesn&rsquo;t go into one pocket (the owner&rsquo;s), but many (co-owners&rsquo;) and therefore the difference.</p>
  <p>Oh, the irony.</p>

 <h1 class="_section">ENDNOTES</h1>